djxshin/Project-3/README.md

 ## Home Page

-Greetings! welcome to PLS (Play-List-Share).

-Have you ever wanted to share your playlist with your friends/family, but couldn't because of different streaming services being used between you and them?

-Now you can share you're playlist that directly links your playlist to youtube.

-Once you create a User account and make a playlist that you'll input 5 of the your favorite tracks using a form, then those inputs from the form will be clickable links to populate a youtube search based on whatever the user has typed on the the input.

-Simle enough right?
-Now go and share you're playlist with your loved ones.

 When a User enters the home page, then they will see the full description of the app.